Jerusha-Manoj/Jerusha-Manoj.github.io/_posts/2023-06-14-project-Vision-Board.markdown

 <img src="img/iphone.png" alt="DMA Image" style="width: 600px; height: auto;">

 ### The Idea
-<p>Virtual Vision Board: Users can create their own virtual vision board within the app, allowing them to visually represent their goals and aspirations.
+#### Virtual Vision Board: Users can create their own virtual vision board within the app, allowing them to visually represent their goals and aspirations.
 They can add inspiring elements to the board as they achieve their objectives, bringing their dreams to life in a tangible way.<br><br>

-Here are some features I want to implement<br>
+Here are some features I want to implement<br><br>

 -Goal Tracking<br>